Dr. John Happel | Jan 13, 2018 | 0

 Ideal Image internet reviews and Better Business Office complaints often start with the outrageous price and end with trying to get out of the contract that they make you sign.

-In my opinion, the differences in these two approaches are like night and day.
+In my opinion, the differences in these two reviews are like night and day.

 Isn’t that what these two reviewers said?